RobertTaylor94/DiscordBotPython/README.md

 /check_roles -- shows a list of custom rolls the user performing the command has saved.

-/create_roll -- allows the user to create a new custom dice roll with two options: an attack type with parameters for attack bonus, damage dice and damage bonus and an other type with parameters for dice to roll and bonus for the roll.
+/add_roll -- allows the user to create a new custom dice roll with two options: an attack type with parameters for attack bonus, damage dice and damage bonus and an other type with parameters for dice to roll and bonus for the roll.

-/delete_roll -- allows the user to delete one of their custom rolls
+/delete_roll -- allows the user to delete one of their custom rolls.

+/cr -- takes the name of a custom roll with an extra parameter for further attack, damage or other bonuses.

 ### Pirate Campaign